 ENG 214 Introduction to British Literature after 1900

 This course will introduce students to the major writers and literary trends of the British Isles after 1900.
 We will begin with the dawn of Modernism, after which we will trace important political, cultural, and aesthetic changes reflected in 20th and 21st century texts.
 How did the disintegration of the British Empire and two world wars affect British cultural identity?
 How was the clash between the rural and the urban reflected in the past century?
 We will focus on a variety of genres-fiction, non-fiction, poetry, and drama - and examine the experimentations with language and form in Modernism and Postmodernism, as well as representations of gender roles and race in selected texts by Joseph Conrad, Wilfred Owen, T.S.
 Eliot, W.B.
 Yeats, James Joyce, Virginia Woolf, Katherine Mansfield, George Orwell, Samuel Beckett, Doris Lessing, Eavan Boland, Muriel Spark, Angela Carter, and others.
-Offered spring semesters.
+This course is offered in the spring semester.